51 Results

 CribbageCards & GamesStrategic games of all sorts are good exercise for your brain.
 Here, the fun is in pegging your way to victory!
 Join us for a couple of hours of fun!Adult 55+ Sept 25-Aug 26 -

-Donations to Thompson Park Activity Center '25-'26DonationsNestled in the midst of a beautiful Dakota County park, Thompson Park in West St. Paul is home to Thompson Park Activity Center, where we provide services and programs for adults of all ages and from all communities.
-TPAC is located at 1200 Stassen Lane, just off Butler Avenue and offers programming Monday - Thursday from 9 am to 4 pm.
+Donations to Thompson Park Activity Center '25-'26DonationsNestled within the beautiful surroundings of Dakota County's Thompson Park, the Thompson Park Activity Center provides services and programs for adults of all ages and from all communities.
+TPAC is located at 1200 Stassen Lane, just off Butler Avenue and offers programming Monday - Thursday, 9 am to 4 pm.
 We welcome you, so visit us soon!
 Thompson Park Activity Center graciously accepts tax-deductible donations.
 If making a donation over $25, please indicate if you would like to have your name acknowledged in the Thompson Times publication.Adult 55+ Sept 25-Aug 26 -

 Drones for Your SafetyLifelong LearningDiscover how drones help protect our community.
 Since 2015, the Dakota County Sheriff's Office Drone Unit has located missing children and seniors, documented crash and crime scenes, assisted at major fires, and safely tracked suspects—reducing risk for first responders and the public.
 Sean Qualy will share real-life examples, answer questions, and offer a live drone demonstration.
 Youth are encouraged to attend with a parent or grandparent for a meaningful, multi-generational learning experience.
 Presenter: Sean Qualy, Dakota County Sheriff’s OfficeAdult 55+ Sept 25-Aug 26 -